everythingwillbetakenaway/DX7-Supercollider/README.md

 ## My Music

-Here is the music I create using Supercollider, Max/MSP, Eurorack, hardware synths, sequencers, and instrument playing:
+Here is the music I create using Supercollider, Max/MSP, Eurorack, hardware synths, sequencers, and instrument playing (all in microtuning):

 [Soundcloud](https://soundcloud.com/azizegegonul)